freedomofpress/securedrop/docs/onboarding.rst

 as documented in the :doc:`Tails Setup Guide <set_up_tails>`.

-Once you're done, boot into the new Journalist Tails USB on the Journalist Workstation.
+Once you're done, boot into the new Journalist Tails USB on the *Journalist Workstation*.
 Enable persistence and set an administrator password before continuing with the next section.

 Set up automatic access to the Journalist Interface